-Jason – “Constant problem solving.
+Jason – “Constant problem-solving.
 We get so tunnel-visioned on trying to perfect things that we forget who we’re trying to serve out there.”

-Mike – “There can’t be a job that’s beneath you…and as you move on, it’s very important to stay grounded, be able to know where you came from, and set that example.”
+Mike – “There can’t be a job that’s beneath you…and as you move on, it’s very important to stay grounded, be able to know where you came from and set that example.”

 Zachary – “I learned how to be patient.
 At Four Barrel coffee i worked at the front bar – you interface one on one with someone, they order coffee, and you have like 5 minutes with them.
 You can listen to what their idea of a good cup of coffee is.
-And that’s something I try and keep in mind writing Sprudge – there’s so many different kinds of coffee that people love.”
+And that’s something I try and keep in mind writing Sprudge – there are so many different kinds of coffee that people love.”

 Sol – “If you have that sort of fearless personality and are in tune with customer service, I encourage you to consider sales.”